-This five-star Easy Vegan Fudge recipe makes a luscious, edible holiday gift.
+This Easy Vegan No Bake Fudge Recipe is a five-star simple chocolate fudge recipe that’s luscious, and silky smooth.
 You may think a vegetarian fudge recipe is more time-consuming, but it’s not!
 Make this dairy free fudge today and share it with family, friends, and coworkers! perfect for holiday baking or a sweet treat any time of the year!

 I thought my fudge-making days were over when we went vegan.
 Because fudge, it’s made with cream. right?
 Well, that’s how I grew up making it.

 And let me tell you something else.
-Fudge is something you need to make when you’ve got plenty of people around to share it with.
+This easy Fudge recipe is something you need to make when you’ve got people around to share it with.
 Or a husband with a metabolism of a horse. 🐴

 Actually, I think horses eat hay, which I can’t imagine is very caloric.
 So, maybe I’ve been saying that all these years and it’s not entirely accurate.
 But you get my point.